transcom/mymove-docs/docs/frontend/testing/writing-tests-using-react-testing-library-and-jest.md

 because the former attempts to mimic all key and focus events that would fire when a user actually types into the field.

+Note: userEvent returns a promise, so you need to utilize `await` when calling and refrain from using in `waitFor` blocks.

 ### Performance considerations

 Note that there may be multiple `userEvent`s that lead to similar outcomes, but that take different amounts of time to accomplish, for example [type()](https://testing-library.com/docs/ecosystem-user-event/#typeelement-text-options) and [paste()](https://testing-library.com/docs/ecosystem-user-event/#pasteelement-text-eventinit-options).